apache/druid/docs/querying/query-from-deep-storage.md

 There are additional context parameters for `/sql/statements` specifically:

    - `executionMode`  determines how query results are fetched.
 The currently supported mode is `ASYNC`.
-   - `selectDestination` set to `DURABLE_STORAGE` instructs Druid to write the results from SELECT queries to durable storage.
+   - `selectDestination` set to `DURABLESTORAGE` instructs Druid to write the results from SELECT queries to durable storage.
 Note that this requires you to have [durable storage for MSQ enabled](../operations/durable-storage.md).

 The following sample query includes the two additional context parameters that querying from deep storage supports: